Masihtabaei/personal-projects/README.md

 - "Bakery"-project @[Mixedreailtylab](https://www.mixedrealitylab.de/)
-    - This project was carried out in 2023 by a research associate of [Mixedreailtylab](https://www.mixedrealitylab.de/) and me to simulate stress situations in the bakery dor trainees.
+    - This project was carried out in 2023 by a research associate of [Mixedreailtylab](https://www.mixedrealitylab.de/) and me to simulate stress situations in the bakery for trainees.
         You can find [here](http://web.archive.org/web/20231209172926/https://www.hwk-oberfranken.de/artikel/vr-backshop-bereichert-kuenftig-ausbildung-fuer-den-baeckereifachverkauf-72,0,3161.html) more information (in German language) about this project.
         We used following technologies in this projects:
         - ![Unity](https://img.shields.io/badge/unity-%23000000.svg?style=for-the-badge&logo=unity&logoColor=white)